 PHILIP HILL - BASSOON

 Despite his heavy performance regimen, Philip is active as an educator, holding a private teaching studio in the Permian Basin.
-He is an adjunct faculty member of the University of Texas Permian Basin, and has been a resident artist at the University of Idaho, Youth Orchestras of Lubbock, and Midland Montessori School.
+He has been a resident artist at the University of Idaho, Youth Orchestras of Lubbock, and Midland Montessori School, and was adjunct faculty member of the University of Texas Permian Basin for six years, teaching chamber music and private bassoon lessons.
 His Instagram and YouTube pages, @Bassoonatlarge, include tutorials on reed making as well as music for TMEA auditions.
-He is a frequent clinician throughout his various roles, and hosts masterclasses for TMEA audition preparation with the help of his great colleagues in the West Texas Symphony and Cassatt in the Basin.
+Finally, he has been a frequent clinician throughout his various roles for auditions, rehearsals, and masterclasses, and has hosted masterclasses for TMEA audition preparation with the help of his great colleagues in the West Texas Symphony, Cassatt in the Basin, and other guests artists across the country.